 At Bellview Baptist, it is okay to believe differently, but we will act in this way:

-•We do believe God does miracles and answers our prayer.
+- We do believe God does miracles and answers our prayers.
 And through the work of the Holy Spirit, empowers us to serve Him and do good works.

 The following are Scripture references for churches where the gift of tongues and prophecy are used.

 - If someone speaks in a tongue, it will be one at a time.
 1 Corinthians 14:27,33,40